COVID-19 Rent Relief

 Who is eligible for this rent relief assistance?

-Renters who have experienced economic hardship beginning on or after March 13, 2020 as a result of the COVID-19 pandemic and who meet additional eligibility requirements will qualify for this assistance.
+Renters who have experienced economic hardship on or after March 13, 2020 during the COVID-19 pandemic and who meet additional eligibility requirements will qualify for this assistance.

 If I already receive assistance through the Housing Choice Voucher (“Section 8”) or other subsidized/income-based housing, am I still eligible for assistance through this program?